Education: University of St. Gallen

 The University of St. Gallen (HSG) is a multidisciplinary research and teaching university.
 Established in 1898 in the charming city of St. Gallen, it was originally a business academy.
 Today HSG is ranked as one of the top 200 most distinguished public universities in Europe, and the best business school in Switzerland.

-The biggest business school
+The biggest business school in Swityerland

 HSG has the largest business school of any Swiss university.
 The university consists of five schools: The School of Management (SoM-HSG), the School of Finance (SoF-HSG), the School of Economics and Political Science (SEPS-HSG), the Law School (LS-HSG), and the School of Humanities and Social Sciences (SHSS-HSG).
 It is accredited by the EFMD Quality Improvement System (EQUIS) and by the Association to Advance Collegiate Schools of Business (AACSB).
 It offers bachelor’s, master’s, and doctorate degrees in management, humanities, law, finance, and political and social science, with an emphasis on practical education and international research.

 According to the Financial Times (FT), HSG’s Master’s in Management is ranked 1st, and its Master’s in Banking and Finance is ranked 6th internationally.
 HSG also offers a range of continuing education options such as courses, seminars, postgraduate training, and in-house seminars.
 There are 29 research affiliated institutes with HSG, and while they are managed by academics, they that act as independent businesses.